 It is important to note that not all symptoms may be present in every case of birth trauma, and the severity of symptoms can vary.
-Seeking professional help and support can be beneficial in addressing and managing these symptoms and promoting a healthy recovery for both mother and baby.
+Seeking professional help and support in birth trauma therapy, can be beneficial in addressing and managing these symptoms and promoting a healthy recovery for both mother and baby.

 How Does Hypnotherapy Work for Birth Trauma?

 Cognitive Hypnotherapy combines elements of cognitive behavioural therapy (CBT), eye movement desensitisation and reprocessing (EMDR), solution-focused therapy, with hypnosis techniques.
 This powerful combination allows us to address underlying beliefs, emotions, and thought patterns related to your birth trauma, leading to profound healing.